ijc3093/Playwright_E2E_Test_SauceDemo/README.md

 # Strategic Decisions
 Aside from the fundamental design, some important decisions were made to handle sophisticated scenarios and ensure the test suite is robust:

-    - Handling the Performance Glitch User: Rather of utilizing a static waitForTimeout() function, which can make testing slow and unreliable, we use Playwright's built-in auto-waiting feature.
+    - Handling the Performance Glitch User: Rather of utilizing a static waitForTimeout() function, which can make testing slow and unreliable, use Playwright's built-in auto-waiting feature.
 Playwright intelligently waits for items to become visible and actionable before taking an action, automatically mitigating performance lag without relying on fragile, hardcoded delays.

     - Verifying Broken Images: For the problem_user, simply testing if an image is viewable is insufficient, as a broken picture may still be displayed.
 The test's assertion takes a step further, directly verifying the image element's src attribute to ensure it points to the known broken image URL (/static/media/sl-404.168b1cce.jpg).